Dementia: Causes, Symptoms and Treatments

 If someone is diagnosed with dementia, there are treatment options available.
 The two broad categories of treatments include:

-- Medications such as cholinesterase inhibitors and Memantine that will be used to slow the loss of neurons and reduce the rate of cognitive decline
+Such as cholinesterase inhibitors and Memantine will be used to slow the loss of neurons and reduce the rate of cognitive decline

 It is also important to simplify tasks during the day and modify the environment to reduce clutter.
 This will make it easier for people with dementia to keep track of what they are doing and where they are going.